Germantown High School is an abandoned high school in Philadelphia, Pennsylvania.

-The school district of Philadelphia acquired two properties for $150,000 in October 1913 for the construction of Haines High School 6 and plans for a four-story structure was prepared by J. Horace Cook.
-The new Haines High School opened in September 1915 at the cost of $784,000 9 and accommodated 540 males and 800 females 7 with a total capacity of 2,000 students.
+The school district of Philadelphia acquired two properties for $150,000 in October 1913 for the construction of a high school for Germantown 6 and plans for a four-story structure were prepared by J. Horace Cook.
+The new Germantown High School opened in September 1915 at the cost of $784,000 9 and accommodated 540 males and 800 females 7 with a total capacity of 2,000 students.
 9 The basement gymnasium opened in 1916.
 8

 The Philadelphia school district capped the enrollment capacity at 3200 students, but chronic overcrowding left it with over 3300 students.
-5 To resolve the overcrowding issue, the architectural firm of Barney, Banwell, Armentrout & Divvens presented plans for a new 26 classroom wing, a new fieldhouse and general renovations to Haines High in April 1966.
+5 To resolve the overcrowding issue, the architectural firm of Barney, Banwell, Armentrout & Divvens presented plans for a new 26 classroom wing, a new fieldhouse, and general renovations to Germantown High in April 1966.
 The classroom addition would reduce the class sizes from an average of 30 pupils in each class to 25.
-Construction on the additions and renovations began in 1968 and were finished in 1970.
+Construction on the additions and renovations began in 1968 and was finished in 1970.

-Haines High became a grade 11 and 12 facility after the Martin Luther King High School, for grades 9 and 10, opened on February 8, 1972.
+Germantown High became a grade 11 and 12 facility after the Martin Luther King High School, for grades 9 and 10, opened on February 8, 1972.
 The school district intended to use the arrangement since it had planned to keep students in the area economically integrated.
-Eventually, Haines and King became separate grade 9 through 12 schools.
+Eventually, Germantown and King became separate grade 9 through 12 schools.
 2

 The Philadelphia school district struggled to stay afloat amidst a $304 million budget shortfall in 2013.
 3 The 146,000-student district was coping with the loss of 60,000 students over the prior decade due to the formation of charter and magnet schools.
 4 It was decided to close 37 schools and make grade changes in several others to save $28 million.